JoelCourtney/parspice-template/README.md

 # ParSPICE Java Template
 A basic outline for a Gradle Groovy parspice project in Java.

-The relevant code can be found in `src/main/java/Main.java`, `src/worker/java/MyWorker.java`, and `build.gradle`.
+The relevant code can be found in `src/main/java/Main.java`, `src/worker/java/`, and `build.gradle`.
+A template worker is provided for each Worker IO type (O, I, IO, or Auto).

 All other files where generated as-is from a new Gradle Java project in IntelliJ.